mathieucarbou/YaSolR/docs/manual.md

 #### Zero-Cross Detection

 The Zero-Cross Detection (ZCD) module is used to detect the zero-crossing of the grid voltage.

-It is required when you use a Robodynn, Random SSR, or voltage regulator with the PWM-Analog module.
+It is required with these types of dimmers:
+- LSA / LCTC Voltage Regulators + PWM->Analog 0-10V + ZCD
+- Random Solid State Relay + ZCD
+- Robodyn 24/40A
+- Triac + ZCD

 When activating `Zero-Cross Detection` in the hardware page, YaSolR will first start a pulse analyzer to grab some statistics about the pulse characteristics: period and length.
 This characteristics are used to fine-tune the TRIAC firing and they can be viewed in the dashboard, in the statistics section: